 cheryl ka‘uhane lupenui

 Cheryl Ka‘uhane Lupenui is founder of the leader project, a source for learning to lead from indigenous places.
-Her custom leadership programs support projects at the Hawai‘i State Department of Transportation, the Hawai‘i Presidential Center, Hawai‘i State Department of Education, the Center for Asian Pacific American Women, Queen Lili‘uokalani Children’s Center, and Ho‘oulu ‘Āina.
+Her current leadership practice and modeling is at The Kohala Center in her new role as President and Chief Executive Officer.
+You can also find ongoing leader projects at the Hawai‘i State Department of Transportation, Department of Education, and Department of Health, the Hawai‘i Presidential Center, the Center for Asian Pacific American Women, and Child and Family Service of Hawai‘i.

 While a member of the Hawai‘i State Board of Education, Cheryl worked with communities on key policy-making, including the recent establishment of system-wide learning outcomes called Nā Hopena A‘o or HĀ (breath) and the establishment of a Hawaiian education pathway.